D.R. Bendre Cricket Stadium

-D.R.
-Bendre Cricket Stadium is a cricket stadium in the city of Hubli.
-The stadium was constructed in 2012 and serves as second home to Karnataka Cricket Team.
-The stadium is built according to international standards, with the seating capacity of 50,000.
-The stadium was inaugurated by the former Chief Minister of Karnataka Jagadish Shettar in November 2012.
-The Ground is named after a great Kannada Poet and Jnanpith Award Winner Mr. D.R.
-Bendre.
+D. R. Bendre Cricket Stadium, also known as Rajnagar Cricket Stadium and KSCA Stadium, is a cricket stadium in Rajnagar in the city of Hubli, in Karnataka, India.
+The stadium was completed in 2012 and serves as the second home ground for the Karnataka cricket team.
+It was inaugurated by the former Chief Minister of Karnataka Jagadish Shettar in November 2012.
+The ground is named after the Kannada poet and Jnanpith Award winner D. R. Bendre.

-The stadium hosted third unofficial test match between India A cricket team and West Indies A cricket team in which player like Gautam Gambhhir, Zaheer Khan, Cheteshwar Pujara played as India A won by innings and 51 runs.
-The match also saw triple century by Cheteshwar Pujara.
+In October 2013, the stadium hosted the third unofficial test match between India A and West Indies A, which Cheteshwar Pujara scored a triple-century and India A won by an innings and 51 runs.
+In February 2026 the ground hosted the 2025–26 Ranji Trophy final between Karnataka and Jammu & Kashmir.

 The stadium is the home ground for Karnataka Premier League team Hubli Tigers.